“As we look into the next century, leaders will be those who empower others.”

 In the past few years, marketing has really taken a center spot of top leadership.
-With so much importance placed on the role of marketing for company growth and stability, the top professionals need to be great at getting results and working with the other leaders on board.
+With so much importance placed on the role of marketing leadership for company growth and stability, the top professionals need to be great at getting results and working with the other leaders on board.
 For companies that don’t need to hire a full-time Chief Marketing Officer (CMO), the gap in leadership can be noticeable.

 If you are searching for ways to improve your marketing, then choosing the right leadership is important.
 A marketing leader will really help improve your efforts for powerful and cost-effective growth outcomes.

 Here is what you want to look for when choosing a leader for your marketing team.

 You might think that hiring a marketing professional is plenty.
 But, hiring a small team or sole professional undercuts your strategy.
 One professional can only get so much done.
 But a team without a leader is bound to be haphazard and lack a cohesive strategy.

 A leader is a person that gets everyone to buy-in to a specific vision.
 They are the cheerleader, taskmaster and rule keeper.
 Leaders show by example and also delegate tasks to keep the team balanced.

 What Does a Marketing Leader Do?

 When it comes to marketing, the leadership has a key role that involves company visibility and outreach.
 Marketing is in charge of attracting leads and cultivating them into new customers.
 Once the purchase occurs, marketing aligns with customer service to turn those customers into loyal brand advocates that will come back for future purchases and spread the word about the company.